Kinship Care and How it Relates to Foster Care in Virginia

 What Is Kinship Care?

-Kinship care involves placing a child with a family member, meaning that a child removed from their home lives with a relative instead of a foster family.
+Kinship care involves placing a child with a family member, meaning a child removed from their home lives with a relative rather than a foster family.
 However, there are varying levels of kinship care.

-In an informal kinship care situation, children's services and the courts are not involved.
+In an informal kinship care situation, neither children's services nor the courts are involved.
 Parents choose a family member to leave their child with while they cannot care for them.
 However, the biological parents retain custody.

 One of the struggles with this situation is that the relative does not have legal custody.
-This can make getting benefits, enrolling the child in school, authorizing medical care, or getting health insurance difficult.
+This can make it difficult to get benefits, enroll the child in school, authorize medical care, or obtain health insurance.
 For a family in Virginia, this can be even more difficult.
 To register a child in school as a kinship caregiver, the school requires that you have custody or a kinship placement.

 In this situation, a relative takes temporary guardianship of a child.
 This gets done through the court.
 A parent can willingly give temporary guardianship.
 But if the parent is unwilling, a relative can petition the court.

-In voluntary kinship care, involvement of children's services occurs.
+In voluntary kinship care, children's services are involved.
 However, the courts remain uninvolved, so the state will not take legal custody.
 In this circumstance, parents willingly agree to allow their children to live with a relative.

 There will be a case plan, and at times, a document in which the parent agrees to the living situation.
-This is often referred to as a safety plan.
+This is often called a safety plan.
 It gives children the time to assess the situation.
 It also gives parents time to receive care, all while ensuring the child's safety and well-being.

-At this level, local departments of social services and the court get involved.
-The court will often put the child in the custody of the state.
-Then, they will collaborate with the family to decide whether to place the children in a foster or kinship care placement.
+At this level, local social services departments and the court become involved.
+The court will often place the child in the state's custody.
+Then, they will collaborate with the family to decide whether to place the children in foster or kinship care.

 In this situation, the kinship care placement must meet specific requirements put forth by the state.
 Kinship placements must meet all the requirements of a foster home.
 However, timelines are typically adjusted due to the emergent nature of the situation.

-In formal kinship care, the court can also choose to give custody to a family member rather than the state.
+In formal kinship care, the court may also grant custody to a family member rather than the state.
 Children's services are still involved and are working on a plan to return the child to their biological parents.

 Why kinship care instead of foster families?
 When children get removed from their homes, it can be traumatizing.
 Placing children in kinship care gives them more tools to make the adjustment easier.
 It keeps siblings together, preserves cultural identity, and maintains their connections within the community.